Australian authoritarianism

 8 Creeping surveillance without oversight

-As largely irrelevant background, I am not a tinfoil-hat libertarian who thinks that all state power is a priori bad.
-I think there is a role for police and security services.
-Indeed, I’m not a fan of acts of terrorism, which are one of the phenomena that can benefit from secrecy.
-At the same time, when a state starts granting themselves power to intercept communications without oversight, and in particular criminalises oversight, what reason do we have to suppose that they are in fact using their powers to fight terrorism?
-Any power, state or commercial can accumulate, and needs to be balanced by checks and oversights.
+At the same time, when a state starts granting itself power to intercept communications without oversight, and in particular criminalizes oversight, what reason do we have to suppose that they are in fact using their powers to fight terrorism, or that the terrorism they mean is the one the rest of us mean?
+Any power, state or commercial, can accumulate, and needs to be balanced by checks and oversights.
 In an in-principle democratic state like Australia, that means democratic oversight.
-After a series of apparent uses of the Federal Police for partisan political ends, the government has responded by granting themselves increased power to seize information while criminalising public oversight of that power, and consolidating power in the hands of fewer people.
+After a series of apparent uses of the Federal Police for partisan political ends, the government responded by granting itself increased power to seize information while criminalizing public oversight of that power, and consolidating power in the hands of fewer people.

 On one hand I agree that making it too easy for anyone to go dark is bad in the age of Moore’s Law of Mad Science.
 The trouble is that making it hard for dangerous people to go dark is itself hard, and making it hard for normal people to maintain confidentiality is easy.
 Making it too easy for the state to backdoor incredibly pervasive spy technology with no oversight during the great democratic malaise is a fragile way to run a society.

 In Australia it is illegal for companies to sell encryption without spyware, and where it is illegal to confess to the spyware.
 Private information in Australia is accessed by an unaccountable surveillance apparatus thanks to the Ass Access Bill.
+Police visit the home of workers at encryption-based tech firms without warrants.

-AFAICT there is minimal oversight, although that is unclear.
-That lack of clarity is a concern in itself.
-Possibly, in Australia we must break your encryption, then turn around and lie to your face about it.
+In Australia we must break your encryption, then turn around and lie to your face about it.
 You can read opinions about that from various commentators, e.g. ProtonVPN, Mark Nottingham, South China Morning Post.

 9 Fixing it